Final Design – Holly Street Corridor (Broadway to Ellis)

 As a Pedestrian, I felt safer crossing Holly Street BEFORE all the changes.
 Cars and generally bicyclists stopped at the red lights.
 When the cars were parked out into the street, there was not a good line of sight and pedestrians were in danger of getting hit by cars or bikes.
 I was disappointed that the safety of pedestrians was not in much of the conversation when changes were proposed,

-Love our park asked about 1 month agoThank you for your feedback.
+Love our park asked 3 months agoThank you for your feedback.
 Since the bike lanes were first installed, public feedback and data analysis have informed several project modifications, including the conversion of parking-protected bike lanes to standard buffered bike lanes in order to address sight distance concerns.
 Modifications were also made to allow for Leading Pedestrian Intervals at crossings while combining pedestrian and bike traffic to improve visibility and safety for all users.

 -